 In the tenth year of Moshe's imprisonment in Reuel's prison - the first year of the new Pharaoh's reign - Tzipporah said to her father, "What could have happened to the Hebrew man whom you locked away ten years ago?
 We should go and see what became of him."
 Her father, Reuel, did not know that she had been taking care of him all this time.
-Reuel asked, "Is it possible that someone can be alive for ten years without eating or drinking?
+Reuel saw that the Moshe was still alive, but could not understand how and why he survived.

 "Do you know," Tzipporah asked, "that the God of the Hebrews is very powerful and performs wonders always?
 He saved Avraham in Ur Kasdim, and Yitzchak from the sword, and Yaakov from the angel who fought him.
 He also did great things with this man.
 He was saved as a child from the waters of the river and from the sword of Pharaoh and from the Ethiopians.
-It is also possible that he was saved from starvation."
+Now he has been saved from starvation."
 These words pleased Reuel and he went to see what had happened to Moshe and he found him well and saw him praising God and praying fervently.
 Reuel released him from prison and had his hair trimmed and he gave him new garments and food.